 Shade is very limited in the park, so please come prepared for being in the sun.
 Drinking water is provided, with containers and cups located throughout the park.
 Avoid dehydration!
 Crawford Bay has a safe, sandy beach only 1 km away.
 All that sunny stuff being said, do come prepared for all kinds of weather; July is usually very pleasant, but it has been known to rain occasionally!

 Portable toilets are located behind the centre building, with water and a sink.
+There is a wheelchair accessible toilet located near our first aid area.

 If you have lost someone or something, please go to the gate, on the west side of the park by the parking area.
 All found items should be taken there.